doliinychenko/microcanonical_cooper_frye/README.md

+# Sampling particles on a hypersurface with account of energy, momentum, baryon number, strangeness and charge conservation.

 Turning relativistic hydrodynamics into particles including local event-by-event conservation laws: energy, momentum, baryon number, strangeness, electric charge.
 Isospin projection conservation follows from the